 Although the nation’s 73 million Millennials are the largest living adult generation, the next one – Generation Z – is entering adulthood.
-Also known as the post-Millennials, Gen Zers (those ages 7 to 22 this year) are on track to be the best educated and most diverse generation yet.
+Also known as the post-Millennials, Gen Zers (those born after 1996 – ages 7 to 22 for this analysis) are on track to be the best educated and most diverse generation yet.
 Nearly half of Gen Zers (48%) are racial or ethnic minorities.
 Socially and politically, their liberal-leaning opinions on key issues are similar to those of Millennials.

 2Hispanics are projected to be the largest racial or ethnic minority group in the U.S. electorate when voters cast their ballots next year.
 The number of eligible voters who are Hispanic (32 million) is projected to surpass that of black eligible voters (30 million) for the first time, according to Pew Research Center projections based on data from the U.S. Census Bureau.
 However, voter turnout will play an important role in the influence of different racial and ethnic groups.
 In past elections, black voter turnout substantially surpassed Hispanic voter turnout.
 The projections indicate that whites will account for two-thirds of the electorate, a declining share.